RedHatGov/redhatgov.github.io/content/workshops/secure_software_factory/lab17.md

 <img src="../images/che-import-project.png" width="900"><br/>

-Enter the Gogs repository HTTPS url for openshift-tasks as the Git repository url with Git username and password in the url.
+Enter the Gogs repository http url for openshift-tasks as the Git repository url with Git username and password in the url.

 See the url below as an example.
 Replace [gogs-hostname] with your gogs server. http://gogs:gogs@[gogs-hostname]/gogs/openshift-tasks.git